Dark Purple House Plants: Add Elegance to Your Space for 2024

 Purpleheart plant in a thriller plant with dark purple foliage

 The purple heart is another species of the Tradescantia genus.
-This beautiful trailing plant has dark purple foliage with small purple to pink flowers.
+This beautiful trailing plant has dark purple foliage with small purple to pink flowers. if you are interested in flowering houseplants, I reviewed them in my other post.

 Purpleheart caring requirements: